emhossein/use-debounced-search/readme.md

 - search: The current search value.
 - handleChange: A function to handle the input change event.
 - debouncedSearch: A function to trigger the debounced search.
+- clearSearched: A function to clear the searched value

 ## Parameters